Example: Go

 your setup doesn’t break!
 In the example repo, CircleCI uses

-to create a single-use Kubernetes
+ctlptl to create a single-use Kubernetes

 cluster.
-The test script invokes tilt ci
+The test script invokes tilt ci.
+The tilt ci command deploys all

 services in a Tiltfile and exits successfully if they’re healthy.